 One of the best Nazi/war movies directed by Steven Spielberg.
-The movie is based in German-occupied Poland during World war 2 and Oskar Schindler gradually becomes concerned for his jewish workforce after witnessing their persecution.
-With a $22 million dollar budget, this movie made 321.2 million in the box office.
-The epic historical period drama film is a perfect flim to show people in a history class.
-It is often listed as one of he greatest films ever made and would be on my potential top movie lists as well.
+The movie is based in German-occupied Poland during World war 2 and Oskar Schindler gradually becomes concerned for his Jewish workforce after witnessing their persecution.
+With a $22 million dollar budget, this movie made 321.2 million at the box office.
+The epic historical period drama film is a perfect film to show people in a history class.
+It is often listed as one of the greatest films ever made and would be on my potential top movie lists as well.

 To gather costumes for 20,000 extras, the costume designer took out advertisements seeking clothes.
 As economic conditions were poor in Poland, many people were eager to sell clothing they still owned from the 1930s and ’40s.
 Both Kevin Costner and Mel Gibson offered their services, but Steven Spielberg decided to go with less familiar names, as the presence of a major star would be too distracting and neither were European actors.
 The most expensive black & white film to date.
 The previous record was held for over 30 years by another film set during World War II, The Longest Day made in 1962.

 Thomas Kenneally, the author of ‘Schindler’s List’ has claimed in an interview that he was personally shown a 6 hour plus ‘rough cut’ by Stephen Spielberg which he found far better than the theatrical version.
 As of 2016, this version has never been released in any authorised format.
 About 40% of the film was shot using a handheld camera.